16 ways to reconnect with your partner after a fight

 13. Talk about relationship goals

-Sometimes the bickering may have brought your common goals to light which is a good thing, so now use it as an opportunity for growth.
+Sometimes the bickering may have brought your common goals to light which is a good thing, so now use it as an opportunity for growth and improvement.
 When you have calmed down, discuss what both of you want out of your love life and how you can pursue those goals together.

 If you're not on the same page it's never too late to discuss your present and future goals with each other.
 Remember to choose goals that are realistic, specific, relatable and attainable.